dqveha/student_performance_tracker/README.md

 ## Description

 A web application designed to track student scores on various tests over their time at the school.
-This implementation was inspired by a school's usage of a Google Spreadsheet for their tracking instead of an in-house website application.
+This implementation was inspired by a school's usage of a Google Spreadsheet for their tracking.
 The end goal was to replicate and design a website that the school would consider implementing over their current spreadsheet.
 The majority of the features within the spreadsheet were replicated within this project and includes additional features such as:
   * User activation and authentication
     * Activating/Deactivating students and teachers
   * Average values of students' scores